Close

 Input Tax = VAT paid on purchases

-The resulting figure is the net amount of VAT owed to or by the dealer for the given tax period.
+The resulting figure is the net VAT owed to or by the dealer for the given tax period.

 What is VAT Registration?

 Under the VAT Registration Act, all businesses are required to register for Value Added Tax payments.
-In the current digital era, Value Added Tax registrations can be completed online, offering business owners significant convenience and time savings.
+In the current digital era, VAT registrations can be completed online, offering business owners significant convenience and time savings.
 This online process streamlines administrative procedures and ensures compliance with VAT regulations.

 Online Procedure for VAT Registration